fabienb/Woo-reviews-shortcode/README.md

 # woo-reviews-shortcode

 I had an issue with Woocommerce and the configuration of the theme I was using (Ohio by Colabrio, via Themeforest) that somehow prevented Customer Reviews from appearing in Products.
-I tried the Booster plugin to create additional custom tabs, and I thought I would retrieve the reviews from the database and then create a shortcode to display those reviews in such tabs.
+I decided to retrieve the reviews from the database and then create a shortcode to display those reviews in a custom tab.

 This is the PHP that creates such shortcode.

 If this is helpful to you, please consider donating via [Paypal](https://paypal.me/fabienbutazzi) to support this work and future enhancements.
 Thanks!